 2. If "Yes" to #1, does the requirements document identify (a) retention requirements (e.g., length of time data must be retained before return and/or destruction) and (b) security requirements for the protection of retained data?
 Yes N/A (only if "No" to #1) 3.
 If "Yes" to #1, identify and describe the retention and security requirements to be included in the solicitation.
 4. Does the Government have a plan to monitor and/or ensure contractor compliance with the retention and security requirements identified?
 Yes N/A (only if "No" to #1) 5.
-If "Yes" to #1, describe the Government's plan to monitor and/or ensure contractor compliance with the retention and security requirements identified in the acquisition. dditional Privacy Considerations (completed by requiring office in coordination with omponent Privacy Officer or designee): 1.
-Is contractor support needed to complete privacy compliance documentation (Privacy Threshold Analysis, Privacy Impact Assessment, and/or System of Record Notice, as appropriate)?
-Yes No NA 2.
-If contractor support is needed to complete the privacy compliance documentation, does the requirements document identify the activities and level of contractor support needed?
-Yes N/A (only if "No" or "N/A" to #1) 3.
+If "Yes" to #1, describe the Government's plan to monitor and/or ensure contractor compliance with the retention and security requirements identified in the acquisition Iditional Privacy Considerations (completed by requiring office in coordination with imponent Privacy Officer or designee): Is contractor support needed to complete privacy compliance documentation (Pr Threshold Analysis, Privacy Impact Assessment, and/or System of Record Notice appropriate)?
+2. If contractor support is needed to complete the privacy compliance document the requirements document identify the activities and level of contractor supp Yes N/A (only if "No" or "N/A" to #1) 3.
 If "Yes" to #1, identify and describe the activities and level of contractor support needed to complete the privacy compliance documentation.
-Signa ntures: Name Droor e Date ram Official (or official title) (DHS S Component and Organization) (Tele ] phone number) Name Date conent Chief Information Officer (CIO) or designee S Component and Organization) phone number)
+Signa turos: Signa tures.
+(DHS Date am Official (or official title) Component and Organization) whone number) (DHS Date onent Chief Information Officer (CIO) or designee Component and Organization) whose number)

-Name Date Component Chief Security Officer (CSC (DHS Component and Organization) (Telephone number) Name Date Component Privacy Officer or designee (DHS Component and Organization) (Telephone number) Name Date TSA SSI Program Office, as applicable (Telephone number) Name Date CISA CVI Program Office, as applicable (Telephone number) Name Date CISA PCII Program Office, as applicabl (Telephone number) Name Date Head of Contracting Activity or designed (DHS Component and Organization) (Telephone number)
+Name Date Component Chief Security Officer (C (DHS Component and Organization) (Telephone number) - SO) or desi Name Date Component Privacy Officer or design (DHS Component and Organization) (Telephone number) - ee Name Date TSA SSI Program Office, as applicab (Telephone number) - le Name Date CISA CVI Program Office, as applica (Telephone number) - ble Name Date CISA PCII Program Office, as applica (Telephone number) - able Name Date Head of Contracting Activity or desig (DHS Component and Organization) (Telephone number) nee